rphanley/Shopping-Galore-Project/README.md

 # Milestone project 4: Shopping-Galore Project

 Shopping-Galore is a full-stack ecommerce website.
 It allows authenticated users to browse and search for listed products, add them to a cart, checkout and pay.
 On the frontend, it uses HTML, CSS, Bootstrap and Javascript to render the pages and handle user input.
 It uses the Python-based Django framework as backend.
 The model data is stored in a Postgres relational database hosted with the site on Heroku.
 Static data, such as product pictures and styling, are hosted on an Amazon S3 bucket.
 Payment is made via Stripe using a dummy credit card transaction.
 New visitors to the site can browse and/or search for products.
 But to create a shopping cart and checkout, they must register and log in to the site.
 The advantage of having a login is that the user can then save the cart before checkout.
 They can log out and return to the site on the same or other device.
 Their shopping cart is persisted until they checkout.
-Once thay have made some purchases, they can view their profile, including their user information and order history.
+Once they have made some purchases, they can view their profile, including their user information and order history.
 They can give feedback on products via a form and rate them.